In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-Flanges are the funnel-shaped parts you position over your breast, centering on the nipple, connected to some kind of collection bottles.
-The pump then uses suction to draw the nipple into the flange.
+Flanges are the funnel-shaped parts you position over your breast, centering on the nipple, connected to a collection container.
+The pump uses suction to draw the nipple into the flange to express the milk.
 Since nipples, areolas, and breasts vary in shape and size, having the right fit is crucial.
 Flanges that don't fit right can lead to discomfort, pain, chafing, bleeding, or even infection.
-They often come in a variety of sizes and different material types, but most pumps only offer you a few sizes included with your purchase.
+Problems pumping can lead to problems breastfeeding if you aren't careful.
+Flanges often come in a variety of sizes and different material types, but most pumps only provide a few sizes with your purchase.

 Seek Help

 If you have questions or concerns about flange fit, seek advice from a professional, like a lactation consultant.
-Also, if your nipples need extra care, consider using one of our favorite nipple creams to provide relief.
+Also, if your nipples need extra care, consider using a nipple cream to provide relief.
 While pumping may not be a fun activity, it should not cause long-term discomfort or injury to any part of the breast.

 breast pump - the haakaa is a stiff silicone with a single flange size and a...